mulain/42_inception_of_things/p1/README.md

 This will:

 1. Launch both VMs

-1. Install `K3s server` on the controller node
+2. Install `K3s server` on the controller node

-1. Write the controller’s node token to a shared folder
+3. Write the controller's node token to a shared folder

-1. Install `K3s agent` on the worker
+4. Install `K3s agent` on the worker

-1. Join the worker node to the cluster using the node token
+5. Join the worker node to the cluster using the node token

-## 💻 Common Vagrant Commands
+## Common Vagrant Commands

 Some basic commands to work with Vagrant: